The Origin of Love

 Stanford University

-I am a professor in the Department of Psychiatry and Behavioral Sciences at Stanford University, where I hold several departmental leadership positions.
+I am the Truong-Tan Broadcom Endowed Professor in the Department of Psychiatry and Behavioral Sciences at Stanford University, where I hold several departmental leadership positions.
 These include serving as Chair of the Major Laboratories Steering Committee and as Associate Chair for Research Strategy and Oversight.
 I also have a courtesy faculty appointment in Stanford’s Department of Comparative Medicine, and I am an affiliate scientist at the California National Primate Research Center.

 Emory University